Combinations of pond plants for container ponds:

 Choose smaller varieties of plants and those that are less vigorous for your container pond.

 Prepared planting schemes for easy container pond planting:

-We have put together some suggestions for both of our different sized containers on our Container pond shop page so you can feel happier choosing a ready prepared combination that will give you the right balance of plants and spread of interest throughout the year.
+- Feel happier choosing a ready prepared combination that will give you the right balance of plants and spread of interest throughout the year.

 To create you own container pond planting scheme: